Livingstar001/Ceepoint/README.md

 # Ceepoint
-And application like opay mobile app that can send and receive mobile from any part 9f tye world
+And application like opay mobile app that can send and receive mobile from any part of the world and available in all countries